mdakkasali/mdakkasali.github.io/README.md

 # MD Akkas Ali — Academic Website

-A responsive academic portfolio designed for GitHub Pages.

 ## Content scope

 - The biosketch is the authority for positions, awards, presentations, and selected publications.